Review 396: Arrival

 It's not about saying hello and goodbye, it's the communication, kindness, support, friendship which are what langue is about, like a glue that binds us together.
 Even though the film is about an alien invasion, it shows how humans relate to it each other.

 Director Denis Villeneuve's direction is sensitive and economical providing the film with an appropriate sense of wonder and pacing.
-The cinematography is fabulous (providing the film with a mystical and atmospheric tone the film needs), the production design is magnificent, the costumes are excellent, the score by Jóhann Jóhannsson is beautiful, the special effects are elegant, the make up is rich and the effect of the closing scene is deeply affecting emotionally.
+The cinematography is fabulous (providing the film with a mystical and atmospheric tone with lots of emphasis on natural light to give it a grounded tone).
+The production design is magnificent; the Heptapod chamber in particular, is a highlight: a gloomy cavernous chamber that the costumes are excellent, the score by Jóhann Jóhannsson is beautiful, the special effects are elegant, the make up is rich and the effect of the closing scene is deeply affecting emotionally.

 The acting is fantastic, Amy Adams, Jeremy Renner & Forest Whitaker are superb in this film.